XMPro/Multi-Agent/docs/architecture/agent_architecture.md

 ### Agent Profile

 The Agent Profile class represents the template or blueprint for creating Agent Instances.
 It contains all the configuration parameters that define an agent's behavior, capabilities, and characteristics.
-The components of Agent Profile are organized into the following categories:
+The components of AgentProfile are organized into the following categories:

 | Category | Components |
 |----------|------------|